BugHunterX2101/Stock-market-trend-predictor/README.md

 - 100-day lookback window for predictions
 - Adam optimizer with mean squared error loss

-## Deployment

-This app is ready for deployment on Streamlit Cloud:

-1. Push your code to a GitHub repository
-2. Connect your repository to Streamlit Cloud
-3. Deploy with the main file set to `app.py`

 ## Note

 Stock predictions are for educational purposes only and should not be used for actual trading decisions.